 3. Start with your degree and major

+Formatting your expected graduation date on resume entries correctly shows attention to detail.
+When listing your education, always include the expected graduation to highlight when you’ll complete your degree.
 To format your education section appropriately, feature your degree and major on the first line.
 Highlight the full name of your university in addition to the city and state below.
 Depending on your template, you can include the graduation date next to your major or in the line below with the university information.
-Below, you’ll find two examples of appropriate formatting of how to write an expected graduation date on a resume:
+Review best resume formats to choose one that fits your needs.:

 Bachelor of Science (B.S.), Computer Engineering